Montreal (Province of Canada electoral district)

 Montreal was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East.
 It was created in 1841 and included much of the city of Montreal.
 Its boundaries were specifically drawn by the British Governor General, Lord Sydenham, to include voters of British background, disenfranchising francophone Canadien voters, an example of an ethnic and linguistic gerrymander.
 Sydenham's purpose was to gain support in the Legislative Assembly for the new Province of Canada, which had merged the formerly separate provinces of Lower Canada and Upper Canada.

+Twelve years later, in a redistribution of the electoral districts, the provincial Parliament re-drew the boundaries of the Montreal constituency, adopting the municipal boundaries of Montreal as the basis for the electoral district.

-Montreal electoral district was represented by two members in the Legislative Assembly.
-It was abolished in 1867, upon the creation of Canada and the province of Quebec.
+Montreal electoral district was a multi-member constituency.
+From 1841 to 1854, it was represented by two members in the Legislative Assembly.
+In 1854, an additional member was added, for a total of three members.
+The three-member constituency was abolished in 1861, when it was split into three single-member ridings.

 Boundaries

-The Union Act, 1840 merged the two provinces of Lower Canada and Upper Canada into the Province of Canada, with a single Parliament.
+The Union Act, 1840, passed by the British Parliament, merged the two provinces of Lower Canada and Upper Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2.